 2. Can Teething Make Some Babies Sleep More?

 According to a popular website, some parents have anecdotally reported that their kids slept more while they were teething.
-Teething can make a baby feel a bit dull and hence he might sleep more.
-However, there is no evidence to prove it.
-Your baby might be sleeping more because he is going through a growth spurt.
-Babies are in a growing phase, although their growth may not always be constant, it can be rapid at one time and stable during another time, hence the term “growth spurt”.
-Children going through a growth spurt are seen to sleep more, whether while taking naps or while sleeping through the night.
-Teething is a natural process and sometimes the natural process can involve pain.
-As a mommy, you know the best, so do what you think is right.
+Teething can make a baby feel a bit dull, and hence, he/she might sleep more.
+However, there is no evidence to prove this.
+Your baby might be sleeping more because he/she is going through a growth spurt.
+Babies are in a growing phase, and although their growth may not always be constant, it can be rapid at one time and stable during another time; hence, the term “growth spurt”.
+Children going through a growth spurt are observed to sleep more, whether while taking naps or sleeping through the night.
+Teething is a natural process, and sometimes, the natural process can involve pain.
+As a mommy, you know best, so do what you think is right.

-Meanwhile, stick to sleep training because, in some years, your child will be alright.
-He will wake up well-rested, after a sound night of sleep with a precious smile showing off his brand new white teeth and you will forget these tough nights just like that.
+Meanwhile, stick to sleep training because, in some years, your child will be alright, waking up well-rested after a sound night of sleep, with a precious smile showing off brand new white teeth, which is all you need to forget the tough teething nights.

 Also Read: Newborn Baby Feeding and Sleeping Schedule

 Broken Teeth in Kids - Causes, Treatment, and Prevention

 Broken or chipped teeth in children is a common occurrence.
 Chipped teeth can be easily fixed by a dentist if proper care is taken after the injury.
 But as a parent, you must find out what causes it and how you can treat and prevent it in children.

 There are many different ways a broken tooth can appear.
 It could be due to split teeth, where a crack in the tooth which starts from the bottom reaches all the way up to the gum.
 In extreme cases, the tooth might be separated into two parts.
 Cusp fractures or cracks that often happen near a filling damage the surface enamel; it is less painful as it does not extend into the internal pulp of the tooth.